 - 1. The users of the ESP shall launch a query by introducing data in the ESP in accordance with their user profile and access rights.
 Where a query has been launched, the ESP shall query simultaneously, with the data introduced by the user of the ESP, the EES, [the ETIAS], the VIS, the SIS, Eurodac, [the ECRIS-TCN system] and the CIR as well as the Europol data and the Interpol databases. - 2.
 The fields of data used to launch a query via the ESP shall correspond to the fields of data related to persons or travel documents that may be used to query the various EU information systems, the Europol data and the Interpol databases in accordance with the legal instruments governing them. - 3. eu-LISA shall implement an interface control document (ICD) based on the UMF referred to in Article 38 for the ESP. - 4.
-The EES, [the ETIAS], the VIS, the SIS, Eurodac, [the ECRIS-TCN system], the CIR and the multiple-identity detector, as well as the Europol data and the Interpol databases, shall provide the data that they contain resulting from the query of the ESP. - 5.
+The EES, [the ETIAS], the VIS, the SIS, Eurodac, [the ECRIS-TCN system], the CIR and the multiple-identity detector, as well as the Europol data and the Interpol databases, shall provide the data that they contain resulting from the query of the ESP - 5.
 When querying the Interpol databases, the design of the ESP shall ensure that the data used by the user of the ESP to launch a query is not shared with the owners of Interpol data. - 6.
 The reply to the user of the ESP shall be unique and shall contain all the data to which the user has access under Union law.
-Where necessary, the reply provided by the ESP shall indicate to which information system or database the data belongs.

-7. The Commission shall adopt a delegated act in accordance with Article 63 to specify the content and format of the ESP replies.
+Where necessary, the reply provided by the ESP shall indicate to which information system or database the data belongs. - 7.
+The Commission shall adopt a delegated act in accordance with Article 63 to specify the content and format of the ESP replies.

-- 1. Without prejudice to [Article 39 of the Eurodac Regulation], [Articles 12 and 18 of the Regulation on SIS in the field of law enforcement], [Article 29 of the ECRISTCN Regulation] and Article 40 of Regulation (EU) 2016/794, eu-LISA shall keep logs of all data processing operations within the ESP.
-Those logs shall include, in particular, the following: - (a) the Member State authority and the individual user of the ESP, including the ESP profile used as referred to in Article 8; - (b) the date and time of the query; - (c) the EU information systems and the Europol data queried; - (d) in accordance with national rules or with Regulation (EU) 2016/794 or, when applicable, Regulation (EU) 45/2001, the identifying mark of the person who carried out the query. - 2.
-The logs may be used only for data protection monitoring, including checking the admissibility of a query and the lawfulness of data processing, and for ensuring data security pursuant to Article 42.
+- 1. Without prejudice to [Article 46 of the EES Regulation], Article 34 of Regulation (EC) No 767/2008, [Article 59 of the ETIAS proposal] and Articles 12 and 18 of the Regulation on SIS in the field of border checks, eu-LISA shall keep logs of all data processing operations within the ESP.
+Those logs shall include, in particular, the following: - (a) the Member State authority and the individual user of the ESP, including the ESP profile used as referred to in Article 8; - (b) the date and time of the query; - (c) the EU information systems and the Interpol databases queried; - (d) in accordance with national rules or when applicable, Regulation (EU)

+45/2001, the identifying mark of the person who carried out the query...

+2. The logs may be used only for data protection monitoring, including checking the admissibility of a query and the lawfulness of data processing, and for ensuring data security pursuant to Article 42.
 Those logs shall be protected by appropriate measures against unauthorised access and erased one year after their creation, unless they are required for monitoring procedures that have already begun.